precog/sbt-precog/README.md

 # sbt-precog

-Common build configuration for SBT projects
+Common build configuration for SBT projects in the Precog organization.